tsliwowicz/crayon/README.md

 * [npm] glob (BSD) -
 *Used for the munin plugin to find munin configuration files*
 * [npm] node-mongodb-native (Apache) -
-*Used for communicating with Mongo DB *
+*Used for communicating with Mongo DB*
+* [npm] emailjs (MIT) -
+*Used for sending mail for alerts*
 * jQuery (MIT) -
 *Used throughout the client side javascripts*

 Change Log
 ----------

+2013-07-27 -
+* Added the graph context menu and get image operation
+* Added monitoring

+2013-07-26 -
+* Added the entire JSON programmable dahboard UI
+* Added theming

 2013-07-25 -
 * *First commit*